-In the year ended 31 March 2018, a total network investment programme of £97.3m was delivered (2017: £89.7m).
+In the year ended 31 March 2018, a total network investment programme of $\mathfrak{L}97.3m$ was delivered (2017: $\mathfrak{L}89.7m$).
 The current network has been installed over many decades and a significant proportion of the programme relates to replacing existing equipment at, or approaching, the end of its life with modern equivalents.
-Innovation is vital to the future success and sustainability organisation, recognising increasing reliance on electricity for not only light and power but for electric cars and heat.
-The Company is a leading network operator for innovation as recognised by a discretionary award of £1.8m in the year by Ofgem, reflecting the success of some of our past innovation projects, testament to the ability of the Company to deliver these projects.
+Innovation is vital to the future success and sustainability of the organisation, recognising the increasing reliance on electricity for not only light and power but for electric cars and heat.
+The Company is a leading network operator for innovation as recognised by a discretionary award of $\mathfrak{L}1.8m$ in the year by Ofgem, reflecting the success of some of our past innovation projects, and a testament to the ability of the Company to deliver these projects.

-Customer Service
+Customer service

-Delivering excellent customer service e is a priority for Electricity North West.
+Delivering excellent customer service is a priority for Electricity North West.
 Customer satisfaction levels have improved during the year, achieving an overall score of 84.7% for the year ended 31 March 2018 (31 March 2017: 83.2%).
 The relative ranking among the Distribution Network Operators was 13th out of 14 DNOs (2017: 14th position).
 The improvements made during the year are reflected in the score in the second half of the year of 86.2%, much closer to our targeted levels.